LaserHydra/Backpacks/README.md

-  "User ID not Found": "Could not find player with ID '{0}'", "User Name not Found": "Could not find player with name '{0}'", "Multiple Players Found": "Multiple matching players found:\n{0}", "Backpack Items Rejected": "Your backpack rejected some items.
+  "User ID not Found": "Could not find player with ID '{0}'", "User Name not Found": "Could not find player with name '{0}'", "Multiple Players Found": "Multiple matching players found:\n{0}", "Backpack Item Rejected": "That item is not allowed in the backpack.", "Backpack Items Rejected": "Your backpack rejected some items.
 They have been added to your inventory or dropped.", "Backpack Over Capacity": "Your backpack was over capacity.
 Overflowing items were added to your inventory or dropped.", "Blacklisted Items Removed": "Your backpack contained blacklisted items.
 They have been added to your inventory or dropped.",